tedsluis/docker-dump1090/README.md

 $ docker ps
 ````

-They all get a different host name and port name:
+They all get a different port name which you can use in your web browser:

 http://IPADDRESS_DOCKERHOST:8081/dump1090/gmap.html
 http://IPADDRESS_DOCKERHOST:8082/dump1090/gmap.html